TheValiant/valgrind/task.md

     ```bash
     # This will build the toolchain for x86_64
     UNATTENDED=1 ./build.sh

+    # Verify what Darwin versions are available
+    ls -la target/bin/*clang | head -5
+    # You should see x86_64-apple-darwin19-clang for macOS 10.15.7 compatibility
     ```
 *   **Add the toolchain to your PATH:**
     ```bash